Recycling Should Take the Back Seat

 - Don’t recycle multi-material pieces, small caps*, or packaging with liners and adhesives.

-*You can recycle small caps if they are screwed onto the bottle.
+*You can recycle small plastic caps if they are screwed onto the bottle.

 Want more ideas for how to live your most sustainable life?
 Check out this post from our partners over at One Tree Planted- and remember, every product you purchase from Propriis plants a tree!